aliibrahim80/dalilcoin/doc/publishingformalmathematics.md

 * EX: Exponents exist.

-* S: There is a suboject classifier.
+* S: There is a subobject classifier.

 * N: There is a natural number object.